badusumilli/cs122-project-badusumilli-dancassara-lynchc/README.md

 robo_ui: folder containing remaining relevant files for robo-advisor

+robo_ui/quiz: folder containing files and functions that are necessary for running the quiz/using the survey

+robo_ui/quiz/survey.py: takes a user's responses to the online quiz and returns a classification (suggested allocation)

 robo_ui/quiz/roboadvisor.db: sqlite3 database with all relevant historical pricing data for the investments / portfolios